 Q&A: Galapagos islands

 The Galapagos Islands are probably the most famous wildlife watching destination in the world and a true bucket list destination.
-Here we answer some key questions for those travelers looking to follow in Darwin’s footsteps.
+Here we answer some key questions for those travellers looking to follow in Darwin’s footsteps.

 How do I get to the Galapagos?